Ruiziz/CIS545/README.md

 # CIS545
-Course work of CIS 545 in UPENN
+Course work and final project of CIS 545 in UPENN